 Transactions with other Group companies have not been disclosed as permitted by FRS101, as the Group companies are wholly owned.
+See note 19 of the consolidated financial statements for further details.

 10 Contingent liabilities

 There are no contingent liabilities at the reporting date which would have a material impact on the financial statements.